artefactual/atom-docs/admin-manual/installation/asynchronous-jobs.rst

    php symfony jobs:worker

-A better way to run a worker is to use a process supervisor like systemd (included in Ubuntu 16.04 and 18.04).
+A better way to run a worker is to use a process supervisor like systemd.
 This is documented below.

-systemd (Ubuntu 16.04, 18.04)
+systemd (Ubuntu 18.04)
 -----------------------------

 Create the following service (:file:`/usr/lib/systemd/system/atom-worker.service`):